New Zealand signs the Clean Seas pledge

 “I would like to congratulate the New Zealand Government on joining the United Nations-led CleanSeas campaign to address the impacts plastics are having on our oceans,” he said.
 “By individuals, businesses, NGOs and governments, such as New Zealand’s, working together we can find innovative solutions to educate, innovate and leave a lasting legacy that will help address this plastic problem.”

 11th Hour Racing is proud to be the Founding Principal Partner of the Volvo Ocean Race sustainability program.
-Our Program Director noted at the event “When we first became a sustainability partner for the race it was all about impact, we knew that it would be possible going to 12 different stopovers and have the Clean Seas pledge be the campaign for the race.”
+It’s Program Director noted at the event “When we first became a sustainability partner for the race it was all about impact, we knew that it would be possible going to 12 different stopovers and have the Clean Seas pledge be the campaign for the race.”

 Measures included in New Zealand Commitment to the pledge: